-Australia cruise to win over Sri Lanka
+Australia cruise home against Sri Lanka

 |Scorecard

-Australia maintained their 100% record in the Men's T20 World Cup with a dominant seven-wicket win over Sri Lanka.
+Australia maintained their 100% record at the Men's T20 World Cup with a dominant seven-wicket win over Sri Lanka.

-Chasing 155 to win, opener David Warner led the way with 65 from 42 balls.

-When he was dismissed in the 15th over, Australia needed just 25 to win.
+Chasing 155 for victory, opener David Warner hit a fluent 65 from 42 balls.
+When he fell in the 15th over Australia needed only 25.

+Steve Smith, with an unbeaten 28, and Marcus Stoinis completed the job with three overs to spare.

-At the halfway stage, Sri Lanka's 154-6 looked competitive on a slow pitch but their bowlers struggled for consistency and Warner and Aaron Finch (37) capitalised.
+Sri Lanka's 154-6 had looked competitive on a slow pitch, but their bowlers struggled as openers Warner and Aaron Finch, who made 37, shared 70 to set Australia on their way.

-Having been put in to bat, Charith Asalanka (35) and Kusal Perera (35) propelled Sri Lanka to 78-2 with 10 overs left.

-But they squandered the opportunity to make the most of that platform as Adam Zampa (2-12) heaped the pressure on the batters, and they staggered to 94-5.
+Australia and England meet in Dubai on Saturday at 15:00 BST, when one team's perfect record thus far must come to an end.

 Warner finds his groove

-He made 14 in Australia's first match against South Africa and scores of one and a duck in their warm-up matches.
-Before that, he was dropped by Sunrisers Hyderabad, his IPL franchise, in the latter stages of that tournament.

-But the cricket world knows that Warner is a fighter and he is not a player that teams will want to write off.
+Warner was under pressure before this game.
+He was dropped by Sunrisers Hyderabad in the Indian Premier League, made one run in Australia's two warm-up matches and only 14 in their opening win over South Africa on Saturday.

-Granted, he was given a life on 18 when wicketkeeper Kusal Perera dropped a ridiculously easy catch, and Sri Lanka's bowling was certainly substandard, but this was Warner at his brutal, belligerent best.
+The left-hander was given a life on 18 when wicketkeeper Kusal Perera dropped a ridiculously easy catch, and Sri Lanka's bowling was substandard, but this was Warner at his brutal, belligerent best.

-His first boundary came from a brave reverse sweep and that set the tone for the rest of his innings: he picked the gaps between fielders to perfection and refused to let any bowler settle - in stark contrast to how Sri Lanka's batters had allowed Zampa to tie them in knots.
+His first boundary came from a reverse sweep and that set the tone for his innings.
+He picked the gaps and refused to let any bowler settle - in stark contrast to how Sri Lanka's batters played leg-spinner Adam Zampa.

-For Australia, it is the perfect time for Warner to find some form.
-Their next opponents?
-England, on Saturday.
+Although Charith Asalanka and Kusal Perera had propelled Sri Lanka to 78-1 in the 10th over, they failed to make the most of that platform as player of the match Zampa took 2-12 from four superb overs.

+A rapid unbeaten 33 off 26 balls from Bhanuka Rajapaksa at least gave Sri Lanka's bowlers something to defend.

 Chasing - the key to success in the UAE

-There have been 10 games in the Super 12 stage of the World Cup so far and nine of them have been won by the team chasing.
+Nine of the 10 games in the Super 12 phase have been won by the team chasing.

-Only Afghanistan, who posted 190 before bowling Scotland out for 60, have been able to defend a score so far.
+Only Afghanistan, who posted 190 before bowling Scotland out for 60, have been able to defend a total.

-Much of the pre-tournament discussion has been around the dew that settles in the UAE evenings that makes the ball difficult to grip as a bowler, and subsequently gives an advantage to the team batting second.
+Much of the pre-tournament discussion was around the dew that settles in the evenings and makes the ball difficult to grip, giving an advantage to the team batting second.

-In a format in which we expect big scores and bat to dominate ball, this World Cup so far appears to be offering something a little different - scores of 140-150 seem to be more competitive as spin plays a bigger role.
+In a format where huge totals are becoming increasingly common, this World Cup appears to be offering something a little different - scores of 140-150 seem to be more competitive as spin plays a bigger role.

-But it only works if your bowlers back you up, of course.
-Sri Lanka did not quite get that bit right - just ask Dushmantha Chameera (see above).
+It only works if your bowlers back you up, and Sri Lanka did not quite get it right - just ask Dushmantha Chameera...

 - Do you have coulrophobia?
 Find out why clowns have become so spooky